The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 - Baby Bottles

-(if you’re nursing baby, I’d look for a bottle aimed to help mimic the natural breast, if you’re not planning to nurse, you may want to look into an anti-colic bottle)
+(If you’re nursing baby, I’d look for a bottle aimed to help mimic the natural breast, if you’re not planning to nurse, you may want to look into an anti-colic bottle)

 - Bottle warmer